bonifield/helpers/python/README.md

 	- Basic way to add switches to a Python script (better than getopt), and pass parser.parse_args() iterable direcly to main()
 - python-args-kwargs.py
 	- using "\*args" and "\*\*kwargs" to easily expand interables
-- python-class-1.py
-	- Creation and usage of parent and child classes, with output examples (Python 3)
-- python-class-2.py
-	- Creation and usage of parent and child classes, with output examples (Python 3)
 - python-collections-deque.py
 	- How to use deque to handle list-like objects, but with better options like left appends, extends, and pops
 - python-configparser-read.py